kayween/kayween.github.io/_posts/2024-06-28-multivariate-gaussian-probability.md

 where the right hand side is readily estimated by Monte Carlo samples.

 ## Discussion
-This fundamental problem of estimating high dimensional normal probability is still under active research.
+Perhaps surprisingly, this fundamental problem of estimating high dimensional normal probability is still under active research.
-The method of separation of variables was developed in the 1990s (Genz, 1992).
+The method of separation of variables in this post was developed in the 1990s (Genz, 1992).
 Recent developments are still based on this idea, which we briefly mention below.

-The separation of variables method we presented above is based on univariate conditioning: The conditional distribution \eqref{eq:conditional} predicts one variable at a time.
+The method of separation of variables we presented above is based on univariate conditioning: The conditional distribution \eqref{eq:conditional} is a univariate distribution.
-Bivariate conditioning (Genz and Trinh, 2016) uses conditional distributions that predict two variables at a time: \\(p(x_{2i + 1}, x_{2i + 2} \mid x_{1:2i})\\).
+Bivariate conditioning (Genz and Trinh, 2016) instead uses bivariate conditional distributions \\(p(x_{2i + 1}, x_{2i + 2} \mid x_{1:2i})\\) for \\(i = 0, 1, \cdots, \frac12 (n - 2)\\).

-A natural idea is reordering the variables in the conditional distributions \eqref{eq:conditional}.
+A natural idea is tweaking the order of the variables in the conditional distributions \eqref{eq:conditional}.
-For instance, Genz and Bretz (2009) propose a heuristic to find a permutation that reduces the variance of the estimate.
+For instance, Genz and Bretz (2009) propose a heuristic to find a permutation of the coordinates that reduces the Monte Carlo error.

 Minimax tilting modifies the conditional distribution \eqref{eq:conditional} by an exponential tilting (Botev, 2017).
 Very roughly speaking, they replace the standard normal density \\(\phi(x)\\) in the conditional distribution \eqref{eq:conditional} with a shifted normal density \\(\phi(x; \mu, 1)\\), where the tilting parameter \\(\mu\\) is chosen carefully.